molgenis/capice/README.md

 A file will be put out containing the following columns:

-- __No__ index
 - chr_pos_ref_alt: column containing the chromosome, position, reference and alternative separated by an underscore.
-- GeneName: The ENSEMBL gene name of the variant as supplied by CADD.
+- GeneName: The ENSEMBL gene name of the variant as supplied by VEP.
 - FeatureID: The ENSEMBL feature ID (Transcript ID or regulatory feature ID).
-- Consequence: The type of consequence that the variant has as supplied by CADD.
+- Consequence: The type of consequence that the variant has as supplied by VEP.
 - probabilities: The predicted CAPICE score for the variant.
 The higher the score, the more likely that the variant is pathogenic.

 ### Usage for making new CAPICE like models